Duncan-Du/MetahumanGazeDataset/README.md

 # Synthetic Gaze Dataset with MetaHumans

-This is a standardized dataset of eye gaze synthetically generated using MetaHumans on Unreal Engine 5.
+This is a standardized dataset of eye gaze images synthetically generated using MetaHumans on Unreal Engine 5.
 Each directory contains 375 images of a MetaHuman character and a csv file.
 The csv file contains the following columns: